davidDuymelinck/mengine/README.md

 If there is no configuration file mengine will search for a configfile for the template engine.
 If there isn't one the engine object, a renderFile and render method are added to the object if they are found.
 There is no error when the methods aren't found.

+If the template language allows the change of the open and close strings, the package configuration will set them to {{ and }} respectively.

 ## Tests